SamuelGallay/OCamlWebsite/README.md

 ## Building Steps

-* First run `npm init && npm install` it is required for now to grab some dependencies Melange can't find when installed with `esy`.
+* First run `npm install` it is required for now to grab some dependencies Melange can't find when installed with `esy`.
+For some reason, sometimes `npm install` doesn't work.
+Use `yarn` instead : `npm install -g yarn` to install it and then just run `yarn`.

 * Then run `esy`.
 If it's the first time you use it, it will take some time to compile Melange, Dream and the OCaml compiler.